Crypto.com Arena: Sports

-On April 14, 2024, the Clippers played their final regular season home game at the arena, against the Houston Rockets, losing 116–105.
-On May 1, 2024, the Clippers played their final playoff home game at the arena, against the Dallas Mavericks in the first round of the playoffs, losing 123–93.
+On April 14, 2024, the Clippers played their final regular season home game at the arena, against the Houston Rockets, losing 105–116.
+On May 1, 2024, the Clippers played their final playoff home game at the arena, against the Dallas Mavericks in the first round of the playoffs, losing 93–123.

-2028 Summer Olympics
+2028 Summer Olympics and Paralympics

-Crypto.com Arena is expected to host gymnastics during the 2028 Summer Olympics.
+Crypto.com Arena will host artistic gymnastics, trampoline and boxing finals during the 2028 Summer Olympics.
 Per IOC rules, the venue must be referred to under a generic name for the duration of the Games.

+The wheelchair basketball competition will be held at the arena during the 2028 Summer Paralympics.

 Esports

 In 2013 and 2016, the arena hosted the finals of the League of Legends World Championship.

 Professional wrestling

 Along with hosting many episodes of Raw and SmackDown, such as the latter's 20th anniversary season premiere on October 4, 2019, Crypto.com Arena has also hosted the following WWE pay-per-views: